 Stephen Kennedy Smith

 Stephen Kennedy Smith is a principal at Park Agency – Joseph P. Kennedy Enterprises, the Kennedy family office, and an investor and entrepreneur.
 He has served as a director or advisor to several companies, including Gridline Communications Holdings, Pear Therapeutics, Owl Biomedical, and LocoMobi.
 His current investment and business focus is scaling innovative healthcare, and neuroscience companies.
-He is cofounder of New Frontier Bio, a holding company that leverages the long term involvement of the Kennedy family in healthcare, to identify, finance and develop novel medical technologies from inception through clinical proof of concept.
+He is cofounder of New Frontier Bio, a multi-asset holding company, which leverages the long-term involvement of the Kennedy family in healthcare, to identify, finance and develop novel medical technologies from inception through clinical proof of concept.

-Stephen is a board member of the John F. Kennedy Library and The Joseph P Kennedy Foundation.
+Stephen is a board member of the John F. Kennedy Library and The Joseph P. Kennedy, Jr. Foundation.
 He also serves on the advisory board at INCAE Business School.
-He is cofounder and vice president of the World Leadership Alliance, an organization of business and political leaders that promotes, democracy, international understanding and trade.
+He is cofounder and vice president of the World Leadership Alliance, an organization of business and political leaders that promotes democracy, international understanding and trade.

 Stephen was Deputy Campaign Manager for Senator Edward Kennedy during his Presidential and Senatorial campaigns, Youth Coordinator for the campaign of Mario Cuomo, served on the New England Steering Committee for the Obama presidential campaign, and continues to be active in Democratic politics.